 English: In English, we will be reading George’s Marvellous Medicine by Road Dahl and writing instructions for our own potion, to then go on performance poetry.

 Maths: In Maths, we will be developing our understanding of fractions!
 We will also be looking at time and using information we have collected to draw a variety of graphs.

 Big and strong, powerful and brave, the Saxons wave their battle axes and brandish their swords as they begin to invade Britain’s shores.
 Sail back to the Dark Ages, where battles were rife and fear reigned.

 Topic: In this topic we will be learning all about the Anglo-Saxons.
 We will be finding out about the lives of the Saxons, including how they lived and where they came from.
 We will look at Mythical creatures and create our own designs and sculptures of a mythical beast.

-English: In English we will be reading the story of Beowulf!
-We will write newspaper reports based on Beowulf including our own mythical creatures.
+English: In English we will be reading the story of Beowulf and writing a historical story.
+We will also write a non-chronological report.

 Maths: In Maths, we will be learning all about decimals!

 Summer 1 – Misty Mountain

 Grab your climbing gear!
 We’re going high up onto some of the world’s incredible and most famous mountains….